 Ovulation cramps often affect one side of the body.
 They may last for a few minutes or a couple of days and will go away on their own.

 Mild uterine cramps can be a very early sign of pregnancy.
 These cramps are associated with implantation — when a fertilized egg or embryo attaches itself to the uterus lining.

-Implantation-related cramps are mild and temporary, and often accompany dark red or brown spotting, known as implantation bleeding.
-This bleeding occurs around the time that the next period would be due.
+Implantation-related cramps are typically mild and temporary, and often accompany dark red or brown spotting, known as implantation bleeding.
+This bleeding generally occurs around the time that the next period would be due.

 Other symptoms of pregnancy may occur during this time, such as breast heaviness, increased urination, and mood changes.